top of page

 How to get rid of Cluster Flies once they are in your home

 Cluster flies can be removed from the home by vacuuming or trapping them.
-Chemical treatments can also be used as a last resort, but it's important to consult a professional, qualified pest controller such as PGM & Son Cluster Fly Control Hereford and Worcester for advice and assistance.
+Chemical treatments can also be used as a last resort, but it's important to consult a professional, qualified pest controller such as PGM & Son Cluster Fly Control for advice and assistance.

 Professional Pest Control for Cluster Flies